 Symphonic Band attends a three day retreat each September at Camp Squamish and often tours in the summer.
 Tours are optional and are on a user pay basis.
 Camp Squamish is included in registration fees.

-2017 marks the eighth year of our WVYB STRINGS PROGRAM
+2018 marks the ninth year of our WVYB STRINGS PROGRAM

-The WVYB has two levels of Strings.
-Musicians are placed in strings levels based on musicianship and maturity and is at the discretion of the strings director.
+The WVYB has three levels of Strings.
+Musicians are placed in strings levels based on musicianship and maturity and are at the discretion of the strings director.

 Which ensemble is for you?

 The Strings Director will hear any new candidate in an informal audition and decide which ensemble is most appropriate for the individual.
 The age and grade levels listed are a guide and musicians ability and maturity will be considered over age or grade when considering placement.

 January 2019 to June 2019 7:30 to 9:00 p.m. - alternating Tuesdays evenings rehearsal schedule

 Registration will open in the Fall